 |Assistance: I don't post formal office hours because they usually turn out to be inconvenient for students for one reason or another.
 A more flexible arrangement seems to work best.
 Please contact me via email if you want to set up a meeting time.
 We have plenty of TA resources too (see above) so please take advantage of that for additional assistance.
 Official TA help hours will be posted.|

-Course Communications : UW Learn is inconvenient for simple communication, so I will send emails directly to you at the addresses provided for the class roster by Quest.
+Course Communications : I will send emails directly to you at the addresses provided for the class roster by Quest.
 Please be sure to read these emails identified by [syde114].
 All announcements will be sent via this method: assignment and other course info, updates, test information, lecture and problem-solving commentary, text and lecture typos, clarifications, exam hints etc. There is no presence on Learn.